cloudfoundry/summit-hands-on-labs/the-hague-2019/cf-troubleshooting-challenge/README.md

 ### How to work with this Lab:

-- Login to the Google Cloud Console using the provided credentials and active the Cloud Shell.
+- Login to the Google Cloud Console using the provided credentials and activate the Cloud Shell.

 - Login to CF using the  provided credentials: